Vigilant Capital Management LLC Invests $226,000 in Schwab Fundamental U.S. Small Company Index ETF (NYSEARCA:FNDA)

-Vigilant Capital Management LLC bought a new stake in Schwab Fundamental U.S. Small Company Index ETF (NYSEARCA:FNDA – Get Rating) during the fourth quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor bought 4,057 shares of the exchange traded fund’s stock, valued at approximately $226,000.
+Vigilant Capital Management LLC bought a new position in shares of Schwab Fundamental U.S. Small Company Index ETF (NYSEARCA:FNDA – Get Rating) in the 4th quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm bought 4,057 shares of the exchange traded fund’s stock, valued at approximately $226,000.

-Other hedge funds and other institutional investors have also recently modified their holdings of the company.
-Sargent Bickham Lagudis LLC boosted its position in Schwab Fundamental U.S. Small Company Index ETF by 143.0% in the third quarter.
-Sargent Bickham Lagudis LLC now owns 559 shares of the exchange traded fund’s stock valued at $29,000 after buying an additional 329 shares during the last quarter.
-D Orazio & Associates Inc. purchased a new stake in Schwab Fundamental U.S. Small Company Index ETF in the third quarter valued at approximately $36,000.
-Bank of Montreal Can boosted its position in Schwab Fundamental U.S. Small Company Index ETF by 32.2% in the second quarter.
-Bank of Montreal Can now owns 1,067 shares of the exchange traded fund’s stock valued at $58,000 after buying an additional 260 shares during the last quarter.
-MUFG Americas Holdings Corp purchased a new stake in Schwab Fundamental U.S. Small Company Index ETF in the third quarter valued at approximately $61,000.
-Finally, FMR LLC boosted its position in Schwab Fundamental U.S. Small Company Index ETF by 1,064.1% in the 1st quarter.
-FMR LLC now owns 1,781 shares of the exchange traded fund’s stock worth $66,000 after purchasing an additional 1,628 shares in the last quarter.
+Several other large investors have also added to or reduced their stakes in the company.
+Camelot Portfolios LLC lifted its position in shares of Schwab Fundamental U.S. Small Company Index ETF by 10.4% during the fourth quarter.
+Camelot Portfolios LLC now owns 6,065 shares of the exchange traded fund’s stock worth $337,000 after purchasing an additional 569 shares during the last quarter.
+EP Wealth Advisors LLC bought a new stake in shares of Schwab Fundamental U.S. Small Company Index ETF in the third quarter valued at about $206,000.
+Studio Investment Management LLC bought a new stake in shares of Schwab Fundamental U.S. Small Company Index ETF in the third quarter valued at about $515,000.
+UBS Group AG raised its holdings in shares of Schwab Fundamental U.S. Small Company Index ETF by 2.5% in the third quarter.
+UBS Group AG now owns 71,196 shares of the exchange traded fund’s stock valued at $3,751,000 after acquiring an additional 1,714 shares in the last quarter.
+Finally, United Capital Financial Advisers LLC raised its holdings in shares of Schwab Fundamental U.S. Small Company Index ETF by 13.9% in the third quarter.
+United Capital Financial Advisers LLC now owns 8,407 shares of the exchange traded fund’s stock valued at $443,000 after acquiring an additional 1,029 shares in the last quarter.

 Recommended Stories